sebastiangreger/kirby3-selfauth/README.md

 # Kirby3 Selfauth

 A modified version of [Selfauth](https://github.com/inklings-io/selfauth) as a Kirby 3 plugin.
-Provides self-hosted authentication for the IndieAuth protocol - [read more](https://github.com/Inklings-io/selfauth/).
+Provides self-hosted authentication for the IndieAuth protocol ([read more](https://github.com/Inklings-io/selfauth/)).

 Hacky.
 Use at own risk.
 Issues/PRs welcome.

+Alternatively, you may set up IndieAuth using a third-party service, as described in this [Cookbook recipe](https://getkirby.com/docs/cookbook/integrations/indieauth).

 ## Adaptations

-While the original Selfauth is based on using a dedicated password-based login, this version relies on user login with Kirby.
+While the original Selfauth is based on using a dedicated password-based login, this version relies on the Kirby user login.

 - The configuration routine (from setup.php) has been reduced to the essentials needed for setting up with Kirby: no setting of a password, no auto-creation of a config.php file
 - Instead of the config.php file, configuration is stored in the config options at `site/config/config.php`
-- When not logged in, only verification requests can be made; the later parts of the code (anything related to login/authentication) are only executed after logging in to Kirby
+- When not logged in, only verification requests by other clients are processed; the later parts of the code (anything related to login/authentication) are only executed after logging in to Kirby
-- The Kirby user ID is internally used instead of a password; this allows to tie the configuration to one user only (i.e. the user who runs the initial setup; other users on the same site can not use IndieAuth)
+- Internally, the Kirby user ID is used instead of a password; this allows to tie the configuration to one user only (i.e. the user who runs the initial setup; other users on the same site can not use IndieAuth)
-- No authentication password has to be entered for logging in to an other site (since the user is already authenticated with Kirby); the password field in the form has been hidden and carries a dummy text, just to avoid additional rewrites of the application logic
+- No authentication password has to be entered when authenticating a client (since the user is already identified via Kirby); the password field in the form has been hidden and carries a dummy text, to minimize rewrite need of the application logic
 - Minor changes to some error messages
 - Removed some redundancies/checks for old PHP versions, as Kirby always runs on PHP 7